t-karasova/grs-samples-python/tutorial_filtering.md

 ## Success

-You have complete the tutorial and now we **encourage** you to **test the filtering by yourself**, try different combinations of different filter expressions.
+You have completed the tutorial and now we **encourage** you to **test the filtering by yourself**, try different combinations of different filter expressions.

-**Thank you for compleating this tutorial!**
+**Thank you for compleaing this tutorial!**